joamona/pgOperations/docs/tutorials.md

     pgc2=pgdb.createDatabase(databaseName="pgoperationstest",
                 addPostgisExtension=True,closeNewConnection=False)

-The <a href="../reference/#src.pgOperations.pgOperations.PgDatabases.createDatabase" target="_blank">createDatabase</a>
+The <a href="../reference/#src.pgOperations.pgOperations.PgDatabases.createDatabase">createDatabase</a>
-method returns an opened PgConnect instance, connected to the new database.
+method returns an opened <a href="../reference/#src.pgOperations.pgOperations.PgConnect">PgConnect</a> instance, connected to the new database, and ready to use with the main class of thlis library
+<a href="../reference/#src.pgOperations.pgOperations.PgOperations">PgOperations</a>.

 ## Create an example table
 Execute regular SQL code to create an scheme and a table in the `pgoperationstest` database, continuing with the previous listing.
 There is also an utility for creating tables.
 See
-<a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgCreateTable"
-target="_blank"> PgOperations.pgCreateTable</a>.
+<a href="../reference/#src.pgOperations.pgOperations.PgOperations.pgCreateTable"> PgOperations.pgCreateTable</a>.

     pgc2.cursor.execute("create schema d")
     pgc2.cursor.execute("create table d.points (gid serial primary key,